layerai-archive/sdk/CONTRIBUTING.md

 make e2e-test
 ```

-You will be asked for your key which will be stored for subsequent runs in `.test-token`
+You will be asked for your key which will be stored for subsequent runs in `.test-token`.
+You can find the test logs under `build/e2e-home/logs` and also the standard output generated during tests under `build/e2e-home/stdout-logs`.

 #### Testing your local SDK build within a Google Colab notebook